Calvin-R/Cyber-Security-Repository/README.md

 ![ELK Stack Diagram](https://github.com/Calvin-R/Cyber-Security-Repository/blob/main/Diagrams/ELK%20Project%20Network%20Diagram(1).pdf)

 These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+They can be used to recreate the entire deployment pictured above.
+Each playbook has its own file so that, if you wish, you can install only certain pieces of it, such as Filebeat.

  ![Playbook Files](https://github.com/Calvin-R/Cyber-Security-Repository/tree/main/Ansible)